Silentsoul04/alt_job/CONTRIBUTE.md

 - Spread a word about the project to your friends, blogs or any other channels
 - Any other things you could imagine

 Any contribution would be of great help and I will highly appreciate it!
-If you have any questions, please create a new issue, or contact me via trislatr@gmail.com
+If you have any questions, please create a new issue.

 This Python module is build on top of [Scrapy](https://scrapy.org).
 If you don't know about it, get familliar with how Scrapy works.